ucb-sejits/ctree-tutorial/2-debugging.rst

 The code compiles successfully but the parameter type keeps defaulting to ``int`` and that drives us to an undefined behaviour when calling the function from python.
-This undefined behaviour ends in a Segmentation Fault.
+This undefined behaviour may end in a Segmentation Fault.

 You may wonder why it doesn't raise an exception like on the bug from `Cache Misuse`_.
 This is due to the entry type we defined in the ``finalize``